ai4os/DEEPaaS/doc/source/user/v2-api.rst

 Defining what to load
 ---------------------

-The DEEPaaS API uses Python's `Setuptools`_ entry points that are dinamycally loaded to offer the model functionality through the API.
+The DEEPaaS API uses Python's `Setuptools`_ entry points that are dynamically loaded to offer the model functionality through the API.
 This allows you to offer several models using a single DEEPaaS instance, by defining different entry points for the different models.